 Marijuana Work Team

-This work team educates the public on the dangers of marijuana.
-If you would like to become involved in this effort, please contact Phil Millerov, Coalition Coordinator at firstname.lastname@example.org or by calling 989-289-0527.
+Welcome to our Montcalm County Marijuana Work Team!
+Our work team was formed to educate the public on the dangers of marijuana use and organize informational sessions for youth and the public.
+If you would like to become involved in this effort, please contact Jodie Faber, Coalition Coordinator at firstname.lastname@example.org or by calling 989-289-0527.

 Marijuana comes from the cannabis plant.
 The main mind-altering ingredient in marijuana is THC (delta-9-tetrahydrocannabinol), but more than 400 other chemicals also are in the plant.
 The amount of THC in marijuana, along with the type of plant, the weather, the soil, the time of harvest, and other factors determines how strong its effects will be.